What should a student do if they get sick?

-We do not have a Registered Dietician on staff, but we are able to refer to local offices if a student is in need of that specific level of care.
+We are also able to refer to local offices if a student is in need.
 Learn more about local nutritionists ➔

 How do I request academic accommodations for my chronic condition?

 Please contact the Academic Success Center at x4743 to request an appointment to discuss academic accommodations.

 How do I request housing accommodations for my chronic condition?